WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Summary

 \section{Summary}

-This study continues the long-term spectroscopic monitoring of the old open cluster NGC 188.
-By combining new observations with archival data and updated astrometric constraints , we re-examine this cluster's binary population. \begin{enumerate} \item \textbf{Radial-Velocity Database}: Our RV dataset spans nearly three decades and includes over 10,500 measurements.
+This study continues the WOCS long-term spectroscopic monitoring of the old open cluster NGC 188.
+By combining new observations with archival data and updated astrometric constraints, we re-examine this cluster's binary population. \begin{enumerate} \item \textbf{RV Database}: Our RV dataset spans nearly three decades and includes over 10,500 measurements.
 This extended baseline increases our sensitivity to long-period binaries and refines orbital solutions for previously identified systems. \item \textbf{Cluster Membership and Properties}: Using Gaia DR3 proper-motions and parallaxes, we determine a membership sample of 546 stars within $0.5^\circ$ of the cluster center and G $ \leq 16.5$.
-Isochrone fitting with \textsf{MIST} models yields an age of $6.4 \pm 0.2$ Gyr, [Fe/H] $= -0.024 \pm 0.015$, and a distance of $1820 \pm 5$ pc for NGC 188. \item \textbf{Binary Statistics}: We report 32 new single-lined spectroscopic binary orbits.
+Isochrone fitting with \textsf{MIST} models yields an age of $6.4 \pm 0.2$ Gyr and a distance of $1820 \pm 5$ pc for NGC 188. \item \textbf{Binary Statistics}: We report 35 new single-lined spectroscopic binary orbits.
 The observed main-sequence spectroscopic binary frequency is $24.5 \pm 2.8\%$.
-After incompleteness corrections for undetected binaries, this yields a binary frequency of $33.1 \pm 3.8\%$ for $P < 10^4$ days. \item \textbf{Tidal Circularization}: We use a Markov chain Monte Carlo-based approach for the analysis of the period-eccentricity distribution of main-sequence binaries.
-Our methodology gives a tidal circularization period $14.4^{+0.14}_{-0.11}$ days, consistent with previous measurements but determined here with improved precision, given our larger sample of binary orbits. \item \textbf{Binary Evolution}: We find that giants are absent in short-period systems, suggesting that mass transfer or common-envelope interactions have removed such binaries, forming the progenitor population of blue lurker and blue straggler populations. \item \textbf{Mass Transfer Candidates}: We identify nineteen secure blue stragglers and three candidates, of which 83\% are in binaries.
-WOCS 3953 is highlighted as a blue lurker candidate with a long-period circular orbit and ultraviolet excess, while WOCS 4945 is identified as the faintest and longest-period blue straggler candidate.
+After incompleteness corrections for undetected binaries, this yields a binary frequency of $33.1 \pm 3.8\%$ for $P < 10^4$ days. \item \textbf{Tidal Circularization}: We use a MCMC-based approach for the analysis of the period-eccentricity distribution of main-sequence binaries.
+Our methodology gives a tidal circularization period $14.4^{+0.14}_{-0.11}$ days, consistent with previous measurements but determined here with improved precision, given our larger sample of binary orbits. \item \textbf{Giant Binary Evolution}: We find that binaries with evolved primary stars show a lower envelope of orbital periods that rises with decreasing $\log g$.
+Compared to the main-sequence period distribution, giants are systematically missing at small separations---consistent with mass transfer or common-envelope evolution converting these systems into BSSs and BLs. \item \textbf{Mass Transfer Candidates}: We identify eighteen secure BSSs, four BSS candidates, and one newly identified yellow straggler, of which 20 (87\%) are in binaries.
+Among the stars of note, we discuss four stars: WOCS 3953 is a BL candidate with a long-period circular orbit and ultraviolet excess; WOCS 4230 has a 0.456-day period with a very close WD companion; WOCS 4945 is a BSS $\sim1.5$ mag fainter than the MSTO with a companion more massive than a CO WD that current giants of NGC 188 could produce; and WOCS 5020 is the longest-period cluster BSS yet detected.

 \end{enumerate}

 \facilities{WIYN - Wisconsin-Indiana-Yale-NOAO Telescope (Hydra MOS), Gaia, SDSS, GALEX, Pan-Starrs, 2MASS, Spitzer, SWIFT, WISE.}

 \software{\textsf{Astropy} \citep{astropy_collaboration_astropy_2013,astropy_collaboration_astropy_2022,almendros-abad_spectroscopic_2023}, \textsf{MIST} \citep{dotter_mesa_2016,choi_mesa_2016,paxton_modules_2011,paxton_modules_2013,paxton_modules_2015}, \textsf{NumPy} \citep{harris_array_2020}, \textsf{pandas} \citep{mckinney_data_2010}, \textsf{SciPy} \citep{virtanen_scipy_2020}, \textsf{scikit-learn} \citep{pedregosa_scikit-learn_2011}, \textsf{pysynphot} \citep{stsci_development_team_pysynphot_2013}, \textsf{The Joker} \citep{price-whelan_joker_2017}, \textsf{emcee} \citep{foreman-mackey_emcee_2013}, \textsf{glue} \citep{beaumont_hackable_2015,robitaille_glueviz_2019}, \textsf{HTCondor} \citep{thain_distributed_2005}}, \textsf{dustmaps} \citep{green_dustmaps_2018}.